konflux-ci/architecture/ADR/0033-project-controller-for-multiversion.md

 This solution is planned to be a layer on top of existing elements, to be optional to use, and to co-exist with using the system as it is used today.
-This also means that if we decide at a later time that this was not a sound technical direction, we can drop the whole thing without extra cost or risk to exiting system elements.
+This also means that if we decide at a later time that this was not a sound technical direction, we can drop the whole thing without extra cost or risk to existing system elements.